 You can see the falls from a viewpoint at the very top, but if you’re able, follow the boardwalk path to the lower level for views from below.
 The moderate rating comes from a short section of elevation gain along a natural path that does get fairly steep.

 Once you’re at the bottom, all of the effort is worth it.
 The falls are a jewel of Oklahoma tourism.
-While you may only get a trickle depending on when you’re here, the scenery is still really lovely from any angle.
+While you may only get a trickle depending on when you’re here, the scenery is lovely from any angle.

-If you want a bit more of a challenge while you’re down here, you can connect to this one from the Bear Trail.
+If you want more of a challenge while you’re down here, you can connect to this one from the Bear Trail.
 That short spur starts near the picnic pavilion along the paved Pine Ridge Trail.
 It’s steep but all downhill for a little over half a mile.

-Ghost Coon Trail
+Walk the Ghost Coon Trail.

 I suppose it could also reference the coonhounds in the classic novel this place is connected to, but I feel like I’m getting into the weeds now.